Generative AI Meets 6G and Beyond: Diffusion Models for Semantic Communications

-Variants include \emph{leader-follower modes} (leaders provide anchor conditions), \emph{market-based modes} (bids/asks become conditions that steer sampling), and \emph{role-switching modes} (an agent can ``diffuse'' between roles under load).
-Because diffusion sampling is incremental, communication can be \emph{event-triggered}: transmit only when the local posterior shifts meaningfully (\eg upon detecting a new obstacle or receiving a role reassignment), and remains silent otherwise.
-This yields graceful bandwidth scaling with scene surprise rather than with fleet size.
+Because diffusion sampling is incremental, communication across all modes can be \emph{event-triggered}: an agent transmits only when its local posterior shifts meaningfully (\eg upon detecting a new obstacle or receiving a role reassignment), and remains silent otherwise.
+This yields graceful bandwidth scaling with scene complexity rather than with fleet size.

 Beyond multi-agent planning coordination, the diffusion policy strategy~\cite{chi2023diffusion} mentioned in Section \ref{sec:generalized} generalizes naturally to multi-user network resource allocation in a plug-and-play~\cite{graikos2022diffusion} or graph-based manner~\cite{sun2023difusco}.
 In this setting, the abstract action vector $\mathbf{a}$ encodes transmit power levels, bandwidth partitions, and scheduling assignments across the network.
 The policy iteratively denoises a random initialization of action $\mathbf{a}$ conditioned on the instantaneous network state (\eg CSI and queue backlogs) toward an allocation that maximizes aggregate system utility subject to quality-of-service (QoS) constraints.
 Compared to conventional optimization solvers~\cite{sun2018learning, he2019model} that typically converge to a single fixed point, stochastic generative sampling offers a structural advantage: when multiple feasible allocation strategies coexist, the diffusion policy characterizes the full solution manifold rather than collapsing to a single local optimum~\cite{janner2022planning}.
 This multi-modal nature is especially valuable for non-convex resource allocation problems that admit multiple near-optimal configurations~\cite{du2024enhancing}, enabling the network controller to select or blend strategies based on real-time operational priorities.